10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 Which gender has more car crashes?

 Statistics show that men are involved in more car crashes than women, including severe and fatal accidents.
 This is often linked to behaviors like speeding, drunk driving, and taking unnecessary risks, which endanger not only themselves but also others on the road.
-These risks highlight how critical it is to know what to do when another driver crashes your car, as unexpected accidents can leave you liable or without proper coverage if not handled correctly.

 Can you survive a 100 mph car crash?